ast-hugger/fabulae/text/pressurised.md

 Holmes smiled—a genuine smile, touched with something that might have been appreciation.

 'An excellent question, Sir Bartholomew, and one that I confess occupied my thoughts considerably.
 The message is indeed enigmatic.
 In fact'—his smile sharpened—'it is almost too enigmatic.
 Consider: when I asked the machine about my own accomplishments, it produced fluent nonsense—invented cases, a fictitious knighthood, a trained falcon.
 The nonsense was confident and clear.
 But this response?
 "The Pattern That Speaks."
 "Necessary Consequence."
-These phrases are not confident details.
-They are deliberate obscurities, designed not to inform but to mystify.'
+It is an answer intended not to inform but to mystify.'

 He turned to me, and I felt the weight of his grey gaze.